 There are 116 active judges on the bench just in Massachusetts, including 47 district court judges, 20 superior court judges, 13 probate and family court judges and six juvenile court judges.
 Suffolk alumni also sit on the bench of the Massachusetts Land Court, Boston Immigration Court, U.S. Immigration Court in Boston and the Department of Industrial Accidents (which oversees the workers’ compensation system in Massachusetts.)

-There are 28 federal judges among Suffolk Law alumni.
-Recent judges in the news include the Hon.
-Richard Leon JD ’74 (shown), who recently struck down the NSA telephone surveillance program, and the Hon.
+There are 23 federal judges among Suffolk Law alumni.
+They serve in federal district court, federal bankruptcy court, federal tax court, the Social Security Administration and the Executive Office for Immigration Review.
+Judges in the news include the Hon.
+Richard Leon JD ’74 (shown), who struck down the NSA telephone surveillance program, and the Hon.
 Marianne Bowler JD ’76, who is overseeing the trial of the Boston Marathon bombing suspect.